zencd/groovy2kotlin/README.md

 The result of translation isn't 100% Kotlin-correct and it's required from the user to fix the rest manually, but a significant amount of work can be saved for free.

-Started 2019-11-08 by [zencd](https://github.com/zencd) in order to convert a project of mine because I've not found any existing tools (and it's easy to write one).
+Started Nov 2019 by [zencd](https://github.com/zencd) in order to convert a project of mine because I've not found any existing tools (and it's easy to write one by myself).
 The current implementation is simple: it uses Groovy's internal libs to parse source text into a well designed AST, then the tree is traversed and translated to Kotlin.
 It's planned to add type inference to AST to allow more